alevann/tsundoku/docs/programming/guards.md

 Here the logic flows **straight downwards**, and each branch ends before the following begins.
 The function starts with a bunch of validation and all the unhappy paths, while the happy path sits at the end of the function.

-While it may be easy to think that "guards" is just a name for if statements at the top of a scope, **they are not**.
+It may be easy to think that "guards" is just a name for if statements at the top of a scope, but **they are not**.
 Guards are meant to be _short and easy to read_ at a glance, and most importantly they _terminate the execution of the scope early_.

 The following example further illustrates how to differentiate a guard against an if statement.